goldsborough/lru-cache/README.md

 ## Description

 A *least recently used* (LRU) cache is a fixed size cache that behaves just like a regular lookup table, but remembers the order in which elements are accessed.
 Once its (user-defined) capacity is reached, it uses this information to replace the least recently used element with a newly inserted one.
-This is ideal for caching function return values, where fast lookup of complex computation is favorable, but a memory blowup from caching all `(input, output)` pairs is to be avoided.
+This is ideal for caching function return values, where fast lookup of complex computations is favorable, but a memory blowup from caching all `(input, output)` pairs is to be avoided.

 We provide two implementations of an LRU cache: one has only the basic functionality described above, and another can be additionally supplied with a *time to live*.
 This is useful, for example, when caching resources on a server, where cache entries should be invalidated automatically after a certain amount of time, because they are no longer "fresh".